-Pre-Requisite: APL250 Total Clock Hours: 30 Tuition: \$1125.00
+Pre-Requisite: APL250 Total Clock Hours: 30 Tuition: \$1125.00 mathematical concepts and methods used in management, social science, and business.
+Additionally, students will also understand the connections of mathematics to other disciplines within the business realm.

 This course examines basic interpersonal communication processes with practical applications for the business environment.
-Issues regarding cross-cultural communications and ethical consideration in business communication are discussed.
+Issues regarding cross- cultural communications and ethical consideration in business communication are discussed.
 The course will emphasize planning, organizing and delivering oral presentation oral presentation in business setting.